dart-lightning/lndart.cln_grpc/README.md

 ## Why cln_grpc?

-Cln_grpc library is a GRPC wrapper with a generic interface which facliates easy interaction with core lightning for dart and flutter.
-It can be used to direclty access the core lightning node and to perform some operations on it such as getting node information using "getinfo" method.
+cln_grpc library is a GRPC wrapper with a generic interface which facilitates easy interaction with core lightning for dart and flutter.
+It can be used to direclty access core lightning node and to perform some operations on it such as calling rpc method supported by the GRPC interface.

 ## How to Use
 ### How to connect to core lightning using cln_grpc

-To connect to a grpc server we need port of server, host and ChannelOptions
+To connect to a grpc server we need port of server, host and server credentials

-Here in this libraray the only required parameter is path to certificates for authentification, The library also provides some optional parameters such as
+Here in this library the only required parameter is path to certificates for authentification, and also provides some optional parameters such as

-- host("localhost" by default)
+- host("localhost" by default): Where the server is running, this need to match what is declared inside the tls certificate
-- port(8001 by default)
+- port(8001 by default): where the grpc server is running, specified as `grpc-port` in the core lightning option
 - authority("localhost" by default)
-- channel options
+- channelcredentials: Options controlling TLS security settings on a ClientChannel.

-To inititate the client and make a connection with the server we declare client like this:
+To initiate the client and make a connection with the server we declare client like this:
 ```dart
 var client = GRPCClient(rootPath: "<path_to_certificates>");
 ```